gvwilson/sdxjs/systems-programming/index.md

 A more serious problem is that this program only works if the destination directory already exists:
 `fs` and equivalent libraries in other languages usually won't create directories for us automatically.
-The need to do this comes up so often that there is a function called `ensureDir` to do what we need:
+The need to do this comes up so often that there is a function called `ensureDir` to do it:

 <%- include('/inc/file.html', {file: 'glob-ensure-output-directory.js'}) %>